 In addition, cherries also contain anthocyanins, which are plant based phytochemicals and have a great antioxidant power.

-Consumption of cherry juice by runners before and after a Marathon race has a potential in reducing the development of post-Marathon upper respiratory tract infection.
+Consumption of cherry juice by runners before and after a Marathon race has potential to reduce the development of post-Marathon upper respiratory tract infection.

 4. Alleviate symptoms of various forms of arthritisArthritis basically means inflammation of the joints.
 Osteoarthritis is a common type of arthritis, which affects the cartilage of weight-bearing joints such as hips, spine and knees.